-The proposed concept is to evaluate all possible topologies $(H = \{H_1, H_2, H_3, ..., H_N\})$ that can be constructed out of the given set of robotic modules, and to identify which topologies are guaranteed to be capable of satisfying all the task requirements once given the robot constraints.
-To do this, all requirements and constraints are expressed as mathematical equalities/inequalities, and evaluated through interval arithmetics for all values within the desired workspace W. If all points in W are certified as inner boxes to all the constraints are satisfied, and the topology is capable of carrying out the given surgical task.
-If any of the points in W is an outer box to any of the constraints, then it is shown that one or more of the requirements or design constraints are not satisfied.
+The proposed concept is to evaluate all possible topologies $(H = \{H_1, H_2, H_3, ...
+H_N\})$ that can be constructed out of the given set of robotic modules, and to identify which topologies are guaranteed to be capable of satisfying all the task requirements once given the robot constraints.
+To do this, all requirements and constraints are expressed as mathematical equalities/inequalities, and evaluated through interval arithmetics for all values within the desired workspace \mathcal{W} .
+If all points in \mathcal{W} are certified as inner boxes to all the constraints, then all the task requirements and design constraints are satisfied, and the topology is capable of carrying out the given surgical task.
+If any of the points in \mathcal{W} is an outer box to any of the constraints, then it is shown that one or more of the requirements or design constraints are not satisfied.
 The topology is therefore not capable of carrying out the given task.
-If any subset of the workspace W remains as a boundary box at the end of the branch-and-bound loop for a possible topology $H_i$ , then the topology cannot be certified as either capable or incapable of carrying out the given surgical task.
-The pseudo code summary of the proposed algorithm to evaluate one unique topology $H_i$ out of the list of topologies H is given in Table II.
+If any subset of the workspace \mathcal{W} remains as a boundary box at the end of the branch-and-bound loop for a possible topology H_i , then the topology cannot be certified as either capable or incapable of carrying out the given surgical task.
+The pseudo code summary of the proposed algorithm to evaluate one unique topology H_i out of the list of topologies H is given in Table II.

 In this paper, an example specific to the surgical procedure using the developed prototype is defined to illustrate the algorithm.
-An example of the design of a general-case serial manipulator using the proposed interval analysis algorithm is presented in.
-Let a desired workspace W be defined by interval $[P_x, P_y, P_z]$ .
-Variables $P_x, P_y$ , and $P_z$ are interval variables, made up of all values defined by the upper and lower bounds of the variables.
-The desired workspace Wtherefore takes the form of a box.
-In this example, three homogeneous modules are utilized to actuate a tool tip and it is desired that all points within W can be achieved.
-The design limitation is that the bending module can only produce a displacement of $\pm 30^{\circ}$ .
+An example of the design of a general-case serial manipulator using the proposed interval analysis algorithm is presented in.32 Let a desired workspace \mathcal{W} be defined by interval $[P_x, P_y, P_z]$.
+Variables P_x, P_y , and P_z are interval variables, made up of all values defined by the upper and lower bounds of the variables.
+The desired workspace \mathcal{W} therefore takes the form of a box.
+In this example, three homogeneous modules are utilized to actuate a tool tip and it is desired that all points within \mathcal{W} can be achieved.
+The design limitation is that the bending module can only produce a displacement of $\pm 30^{\circ}$.